opencor/opencor-developer-documentation/src/develop/plugins/sampleTools.rst

 Interfaces implementation
 -------------------------

-The implementation of the interfaces' various methods can also be found in |sampletoolsplugin.cpp|_.
+The implementation of the interfaces' various methods can be found in |sampletoolsplugin.cpp|_.
 The methods are grouped by interface and are ordered alphabetically.
-The interfaces are also ordered alphabetically, making it easier to read and maintain the code.

 We start with the `CLI <https://github.com/opencor/opencor/blob/master/src/plugins/cliinterface.inl>`__ interface: